Spinal Anatomy Lower Back Pain

 - Paraspinal Muscles: Prolonged sitting, especially if slouching, can cause overstretching of the paraspinal muscles.
 Imagine how sore your hamstrings would be if you tried to touch your toes for an hour!

-How To Relieve Back Pain From Standing
+Tips To Relieve Lower Back Pain From Sitting All Day

 Bad Habits Contribute To Back Pain When Standing Lifestyle Changes Can Help